spyder-ide/spyder-docs/doc/projects.rst

 Spyder allows users to associate a given directory with a **Project**, which offers several main advantages:

-* Opening, closing or switching to a :guilabel:`Project` automatically saves and restores your Editor panes and open files to exactly how you left off.
+* Opening, closing or switching to a :guilabel:`Project` automatically saves and restores your :doc:`editor` panes and open files to exactly how you left off.
   This allows you to easily switch between many different development tasks without having to manually re-create your session for each one.
 * Your project's root directory is automatically added to the ``PYTHONPATH``, so you can easily ``import`` and work with any modules and packages you create with zero setup.
 * The project path is also used to automatically set your working directory, and can be used as an automatic preset for several modules, such as the :doc:`findinfiles` search location.